skoville/webpack-hot-module-replacement/packages/@isomorphic-typescript/ts-monorepo/README.md

-This is a tool which watches a configuration file with the following format:
+This is a tool which watches a configuration file named `ts-monorepo.json` which resides in the project root and has the following format:

 ```json
 {